-To ensure it remains useful to the sector, we are embarking on a detailed set of conversations with our members, and other sector organisations and groups, to understand how they would like the Quality Code to evolve.
+To ensure it remains useful to the sector, we are conducting a detailed set of conversations with our members and other sector organisations and groups to understand how they would like the Quality Code to evolve.
 This work is undertaken in our capacity as a Membership organisation.

 Find out more about our work in this area, including how you can join the conversation and share your views, on our Developments to the Quality Code web page.

-Expectations - express the outcomes providers should achieve in setting and maintaining the standards of their awards, and for managing the quality of their provision.
-They are mandatory requirements for all UK providers.
+Expectations - which succinctly express the outcomes providers should achieve in setting and maintaining the standards of their awards, and for managing the quality of their provision.

-Advice and guidance - made up of sector-developed themes, designed to support providers in developing and maintaining effective quality assurance practices.
+Advice and guidance - which comprises sector-developed themes, and is designed to support providers in developing and maintaining effective quality assurance practices.
 This is not mandatory for providers, but illustrative of a range of possible approaches.

 The Expectations and Practices